sashawasha1337/Segfaults/README.md

 ![image](Logo.png)

-Welcome to the **Segfaults Project**, a senior project developed at California State University, Sacramento.
-This repository contains the codebase for a web application and robot scripts that together power an innovative trash-finding robot.
-The project demonstrates the integration of robotics, real-time data processing, and a user-friendly web interface to tackle waste management challenges.
+Welcome to the **Trash Finding Autonomous Robot Project**, developed by the segfaults senior project team at sac state.
+This repository contains the codebase for a web application and robot scripts that together can manage a fleet of trash-finding robots.

 ---

 ## 🚀 Project Overview

-The **Segfaults** project features:

-1. **Trash-Finding Robot**: A robot equipped with advanced sensors and AI to detect, locate, and respond to trash in its environment.
-2. **Web Application**: A responsive and intuitive interface that enables users to:
-   - Monitor the robot's real-time status and location.
-   - Control its movements remotely.
-   - Visualize trash detection on a map.
-   - Manage and analyze collected data.

-This project combines robotics, computer vision, and cloud technologies to create a solution for efficient waste management.
+Our Project features a web app which includes user management and presents data from and allows access to Linux microcomputer based robots.
+These robots take advantage of AI image processing, lidar and GPS to recognize litter or potentially other objects of interest in order to enable a scan of a large area such as many buildings in a school campus.
+The robots will detect objects of interest in real time and store this as an event in a firebase backend, which can be accessed from the web app.

 ---